Kevin-Luyu/Typeset-notes/README.md

 Partial notes about rigid body dynamics, Lagrangian mechanics, and fluid dynamics are added.
 Orbits will go shortly.
 The notes are mostly for revision, thus being quite brief.

 ### Application of Quantum Mechanics (II Mathematical Tripos, Lent 2023)
-Topics covered: Perturbation methods in scattering, variational methods, and partial notes on introduction to solid state physics.
+Topics covered: Perturbation methods in scattering, variational methods, and just starting solid state physics.